Inexpensive Flooring Choices That Actually Look Really Really Good

 If you’ve ever embarked upon (or even have just priced out) a remodel, you’ll realize that flooring is one of those things that seems like not much of a big deal but can actually add up to a whole, whole lot of money.
 So today we’re taking a look at inexpensive flooring choices: ones that initially may not seem particularly glamorous, but might actually wind up looking really great — and saving you a lot of money in the process.

 Laminate wood flooring has come a long way, and some of it is pretty much indistinguishable from the real thing.
 The images above, from Woonblog, are of Quick-Step Impressive Ultra, a plank laminate floor system.
 This particular collection looks to not be available in the US, but some similar products are.

-In Erin's Los Angeles home, vinyl tiles make a colorful pattern on the dining room floor.
+In Erin’s Los Angeles home, vinyl tiles make a colorful pattern on the dining roo

-Carpet tile is a lower-pile, more sophisticated alternative to traditional wall-to-wall, and you can use the tiles to create all kinds of interesting patterns (as seen here at Martha Stewart).
+Carpet tile is a lower-pile, more sophisticated alternative to traditional wall-to-wall, and you can use the tiles to create all kinds of interesting patterns.

 Linoleum floors have come a long, long way since the dated designs of the 60s and 70s.
 This design, from CarpetRight. gives the look of cement tile for a fraction of the price.

 This gray linoleum from Farbo Marmoleum, seen in VT Wonen, is a solid but polished flooring that works well in a variety of spaces.
 It’s also warmer than similar-looking concrete, but still very affordable.